alexander-ray/empirical_network_scaling/README.md

 ### `py_tools`
 `py_tools` includes the code and tests for all the worker functions required for general computation.
 This includes MCMC methods, pairwise path length sampling, I/O and graph format conversion methods, and exact BFS implementations in a number of different forms.

+`runner.py` contains example generator methods to calculate a variety of statistics on input networks.

 Tests are included in the `tests` subdirectory.
 Broadly, BFS tests rely on exact mathematical computations or matches to iGraph or Networkx implementations.
 MCMC tests revolve around setting a random seed and comparing our implementation with the [implementation](https://github.com/joelnish/double-edge-swap-mcmc/) of Fosdick et al.
 ## Contact
 Please direct questions to <Alexander.W.Ray@colorado.edu>.